i-MSCP/plugins/incubator/PhpSwitcher/README.md

 	--with-openssl --with-libdir=/lib/x86_64-linux-gnu --enable-ftp --with-imap --with-imap-ssl --with-kerberos \
 	--with-gettext --with-xmlrpc --with-xsl --enable-cgi

-**Note:** If you need more modules, you must tune the configuration options and install needed libraries
+**Note:** If you need more modules, you must tune the configuration options and install needed libraries.

-### Make new version available for customers
+### Registration

 	# Login into the panel as administrator and go to the PhpSwitcher interface
 	# Create new PHP version with the following parameters: